ryanwilsond/belte/docs/Current/Data.md

 }
 ```

+Constants cannot be passed as arguments to [parameters not marked `const`](ControlFlow.md#212-const-parameters) unless
+they are value types or known immutable reference types.

 With the `final` modifier, the data container can only be assigned to once, but it can be freely modified:

 ```belte